PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 10:24:16
+Last updated: 2024-04-11 10:24:49
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: Robin: "That was not cool, Ted."Lily: "Contraction!"Robin: "That wasn't cool, Ted?" - Robin Scherbatsky